marcelobbfonseca/vue-cli3-truffle-box/README.md

 npm install -g truffle
 ```

+this project uses:

+	Vue 3.1.3
+	Truffle 4.1.14

-Now you just have to start a new project in an empty folder. easy peasy lemon queezy:
+Now you just have to run this to start a new project. easy peasy lemon queezy:

 ```
 truffle unbox marcelobbfonseca/vue-cli3-truffle-box